-Three decades of research have shown that when schools work together with families to support learning, children are inclined to succeed not just in school but throughout life.
-Global Scholars Academy believes that learning can best take place when there is shared effort, interest, and commitment among students, parents, and staff.
-The goal of this Parent and Family Engagement Policy is to support in a more consistent and effective manner those things already in practice as well as to generate new ways of strengthening the partnership between the school and home.
+Three decades of research show when schools work together with families to support learning, children are inclined to succeed not just in school but throughout life.
+Global Scholars Academy believes learning can best take place when there is shared effort, interest, and commitment among students, parents, and staff.
+The goal of our Parent and Family Engagement Policy is to support, in a more consistent and effective manner, those things already in practice as well as generate new ways of strengthening the partnership between the school and home.

 At Global Scholars Academy, the partnership between the school and home will be supported by: